doctrine/KeyValueStore/README.md

 * Single- or multi-value primary keys
 * Unstructured/schema-less values that are mapped onto objects
 * Depending on the implementation embedded values/objects are supported
 * No complex mapping necessary, just put @Entity on the class and all properties are automatically mapped unless @Transient is given.
 At least one property has to be @Id.
 Depends on the underlying vendor though.
-Maybe we enforce two ids to enforce interoperability.
 * Properties dont have to exist on the class, public properties are created for missing ones.
 * No support for references to other objects
 * EventListener for ODM/ORM that allows to manage key-value entities and collections of them as properties (postLoad, postUpdate, postPersist, postRemove)
 * Stripped down Object Manager Interface

-        <?php

-        namespace Doctrine\KeyValueStore;

-        class EntityManager
-        {
-            public function find($key);
-            public function persist($object);
-            public function remove($object);
-            public function flush($object = null);

-            /**
-             * Unwrap the underlying connection/driver.
-             *
-             * Can be used to access advanced APIs of storage providers.
-No common
-             * abstraction layer can be guaranteed here anymore.
-             *
-             * @return object
-             */
-            public function unwrap();
-        }

-That means for this project that its a data-mapper as any other Doctrine library and persistence and data-objects are seperated.
+* Data-mapper as any other Doctrine library and persistence and data-objects are seperated.

 ## Implementations